-Typically when you buy something from a furniture store (online or in person), you have to assemble the pieces together to complete the furniture that you envisioned in your home.
+Typically when you buy something from a furniture store (online or in person), you have to assemble the pieces to complete the furniture.
 When assembling it, there is always a guide and information on how to assemble it step by step and information about the product itself.

 Software Documentation Services function the same way.
 When it comes to understanding software products, it is key for stakeholders to understand the product’s development and for consumers to know how to use it.
-These services can help develop your software documentation in order to ensure that it is clear and concise.
+These services can help develop your software documentation to ensure it is clear and concise.

 What are Software Documentation Services?